hbowie/urlvalidator/readme.md

 Source
 ------

-Source code for PSUtils is available at
+Source code for urlvalidator is available at

 	https://github.com/hbowie/urlvalidator